 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On September 5 we remember Elizabeth, who was privileged to give birth to the last and greatest of the prophets, John the Baptist.
+The CHurch remembers Saint Elizabeth, who was privileged to give birth to the last and greatest of the prophets, John the Baptist.
 She also was privileged to be inspired—visited by the Holy Spirit--in some special ways.

 But the years before John's birth were certainly not a time of privilege.
 Elizabeth and her husband Zechariah, were "both righteous before God, walking in all the commandments and ordinances of the Lord blameless" (Luke 1:6-7).
 But they had no children—the greatest of misfortunes.
 Still worse, their hopes of having a baby were slim because "both were advanced in years."